Russian car-sharing group Delimobil plans emerging market expansion - founder

 Last year, Delimobil said it planned to sell a minority stake to investors in a pre-placement before floating a 40% stake on the New York Stock Exchange to raise around $300 million early next year.

-Russian bank VTB (VTBR.MM) purchased up to 15% in Delimobil for $75 million this month.
+Russian bank VTB purchased up to 15% in Delimobil for $75 million this month.

 “We will definitely continue our regional expansion (inside Russia),” CEO Elena Bekhtina told Reuters.
 The company operates in 10 Russian regions after recently launching in Kazan, she said.